bernardoaquino/clone-tabnews/README.md

 - Enable prettier as default formatter on VSCode
 - Enable format on save on VSCode
 - Disable auto save on VSCode

+#### Add .prettierignore

+## DNS (Domain Name System)

+Converts a domain name to an IP address.

+Domain its a human-readable name("apelido") for an IP address.

+Your computer asks the DNS server for the IP address of a domain and then connects to it.

+Every connection point on the internet has an IP address.

+DNS Server is like a database with domain names and their respective IP addresses.

+Obs: Distributed denial-of-service attack on root nameservers.
+(Wikipedia)

+### Register a domain

+Registrar("registrador") - Company that registers domains.
+Ex: Registro.br, HostGator, GoDaddy, etc.

+Registry("registro") - Nic.br: Responsible for the registration and maintenance of domain names that use the .br extension.

+TLD (Top Level Domain) - .br (NIC.br)

+Authoritative server(Nameservers) - DNS server that stores the DNS records for a domain. (registro.br)

+Root server - DNS server that stores the DNS records for a TLD.
+(NIC.br)

+Obs: <https://whatsmydns.net/#NS/example.com> (DNS propagation CHECKER)

+### Configure DNS server(Authoritative)

+- Cloudflare - DNS server
+- Vercel - DNS server

+A = Address: Maps a domain to an IP address.

+## McDonald's theory

+Sugestion something bizarre, withou any sense, to make the people think about it and choose the other options.

+"If i choose this, i prefer the other options.
+(List other options)" "You brain will feel inspired to have good ideas, to get away from bad ideas."